 Why This Oat milk Eggnog is Better Than the Original

-Traditional eggnog is still great.
-But there’s a few things that make this recipe a better option.
+Traditional eggnog is still great but there are a few things that make this recipe a better option.

 Do I Really Have to Use Xanthan Gum?

-Nope.
-This recipe was surprisingly smooth even without the addition of xanthan gum.
-You can leave it out if you want and it will still taste great.
-But I think a tiny bit of xanthan gum really refines the drink to that perfect eggnog consistency.
+You can leave it out if you want and it will still taste great but I think a tiny bit of Xanthan gum really improves the texture.

 - Make this recipe in advance because the cashews need at least two hours to soak and the milk needs time to cool.

-- Don’t skip the nutmeg, you’ve got to have that nutmeg!
+- Don’t forget the nutmeg – you’ve got to have nutmeg for that true Chrismas taste.

 Necessary Tools